ECAP5/ECAP5-BSOM/docs/src/arch/2_user_needs.rst

 .. requirement:: U_FLASH_02

-   The board shall include a 8GB eMMC flash memory with reference THGBMJG6C1LBAIL.
+   The board shall include a 8GB eMMC flash memory with reference THGBMJG6C1LBAIL with High Speed DDR and HS200 support.

 Miscellaneous
 ^^^^^^^^^^^^^